stevejay/artfullylondon-api/README.md

 The Artfully London website allows a user to search and view current and upcoming art-related events in London.
 There is also an admin website for creating and editing the site data.

 This repository contains the API that supports this functionality.
-It is composed of multiple AWS Lambda nanoservices that have been logically grouped into the following microservices:
+It is composed of multiple AWS Lambda nanoservices that have been logically grouped together into the following microservices:

 - Data Service - Serves the sitemap file and static data required by the public or admin websites
 - Event Service - CRUD operations for the event, event series, talent and venue entities, stored using DynamoDB
 - Image Service - Transcoding of event, event series, talent and venue images
-- Search Service - Indexing and searching of the API entities, implemented using Elasticsearch
+- Search Service - Indexing and searching of the API entities using Elasticsearch
 - Tag Service - CRUD operations for the types of event tags (medium, style, geo and audience), stored using DynamoDB
 - User Service - CRUD operations for the watches and preferences the users have, stored using DynamoDB

 ### Authentication

-Admin user authentication is handled using AWS Cognito.
-Public user authentication is instead handled using Auth0 as passwordless authentication was required for public users and AWS Cognito does not support that authentication method (as of June 2018).
+Admin user authentication is handled using AWS Cognito while public user authentication is handled using Auth0.
+(Passwordless authentication was required for public users and AWS Cognito does not support that authentication method, as of June 2018.)

 ### Caching

 Etags are used in the Event Service to support caching in the browser.
 The Etag value for an entity request is calculated when it is returned.
-The value is stored in Redis for recall when a subsequent request is made.
+The value is stored in Redis for recall when a subsequent request with an Etag is made.

 ## Development